netflex-sdk/database/README.md

 This package is still in development, and is not yet feature complete.

+This package is not compatible with PHP >7.4.
+This is due to the signature of the PDO and PDOStatement classes of PHP having changed in PHP 8.0 and later.

+Once this package is feature complete, we will look into supporting PHP 8.0 and later.
+It should in theory be as simple as just updating the typing of the PDO stubs.

+One approach we could take here, to allow this driver to work on both 7.4 and later, is to move the PDO stubs into a separate package, witch one version for 7.4 and one for 8.0 and later.

+Then the clients composer client would install the appropriate version of the stubs package, depending on the PHP version.

 ## Todo

 * Move field creation logic into the adapter